 Long gone are they days that Golf stands for “Gentlemen Only, Ladies Forbidden.”
 While golf was once a male dominated sport, there is a growing population of women who are joining the sport at a high level both professionally and recreationally.

 In fact, golf is currently the fastest growing female sport and the media is building professional ladies golf as a great way to attract young women to the sport and its venues.
-Many country clubs used to cater solely to men, often leaving women out of the event altogether or just inviting them to the after parties and/or events.
+Many country clubs used to cater solely to men, often leaving women out of the event (such as hole in one contests) altogether or just inviting them to the after parties and/or events.
 However, as women enter the sport in growing numbers, club owners are finding it beneficial and fun to shift their sights to ladies’ golf.
 Not only does it double their attendance, it provides unique sponsorship opportunities that were traditionally left on the table in more male-focused tournaments.
 Discover the trends in ladies golf and see how planning a ladies golf tournament can benefit your golf facility in a variety of ways.

 Ladies Golf Trends